A Logarithmic Bayesian Approach to Quantum Error Detection: Performance

 \section{Performance}

 To evaluate the performance of our single-term and two-term filters in an error-correction setting, we simulate a large number of trajectories (see Appendix~\ref{sec_app:simulation}) and then record how accurately the filters are able to correctly identify the final state.
-As our definition of ``accuracy" we adopt a binary measure which is 1 when the filter predicts either the true state or a state that differs from the true state by a single bit-flip, and is 0 otherwise.
+For our definition of ``accuracy'' we adopt a binary measure which is 1 when the filter predicts either the true state or a state that differs from the true state by a single bit-flip, and is 0 otherwise.
 At any given time there will be four states considered to be correct and another four states considered to be incorrect, which gives an expected accuracy of 50\% when guessing randomly.
 We choose this measure of accuracy because errors on a single qubit can be corrected via simple majority vote, while errors on two or more qubits will signify a logical error which the filter was supposed to have prevented.

-Secs.~\ref{sec:time_plots}, \ref{sec:error_plots}, and \ref{sec:step_plots} present and discuss the performance of the filters under different run durations, error rates $\mu$, and step sizes $T$ respectively.
+In the following subsections, we present and discuss the performance of the filters under different run durations (Sec.~\ref{sec:time_plots}), error rates $\mu$ (Sec.~\ref{sec:error_plots}), and time steps $T$ (Sec.~\ref{sec:step_plots}).
+In all simulations we set $k=0.4\ \mu\text{s}$, and the state was initialized to $\ket{000}$.
 For reference, the performances of our single-term and two-term filters are plotted alongside those of the optimal filter from Eq.~\eqref{eq:bayes_filter} to assess the practical impact of the simplifying assumptions made in Sec.~\ref{sec:term_strategies}.
-We also include plots for the linearized Wonham filter from Eq.~\eqref{eq:linear_wonham} and the double-threshold scheme from Atalaya and Zhang et al. to see how well our filters perform relative to existing algorithms.
+We also include plots for the linearized Wonham filter from Eq.~\eqref{eq:linear_wonham} and the double-threshold scheme from Atalaya and Zhang et al.~\cite{Atalaya_Zhang_Niu_Babakhani_Chan_Epstein_Whaley_2021} to see how well our filters perform relative to existing algorithms.